|This was our favorite photo of the day, a huge Billy Goat with quite the beard and defined facial marks.|

-Again today, its cloudy and overcast but we don’t mind a bit.
-We’ve been fortunate to have many gorgeous sunny days since we arrived in Tasmania over three weeks ago.
+Even today the weather is cloudy and overcast, but that does not bother us.
+We’ve been fortunate to have a lot of sunny days since we arrived in Tasmania more than three weeks ago.

 Each sunny day, we head out to take photos as shown in today’s post, photos from the countryside, the quaint towns, the ocean and the points of interest we’ve found to be most appealing.

-In many locations throughout the world, living in more remote areas often leaves us scrambling for photo ops.
-We’d assumed this would prove to be a dilemma in the total four months we spent in Bali (with a two month break in between), beginning on April 30, 2016.
+In many locations around the world, living in more remote regions often leaves us looking for photo opportunities.
+We had assumed this would be a dilemma over the four months we spent in Bali (with a two-month break in between) as of April 30, 2016.

 But, the photo opportunities in Bali kept coming and coming as evidenced in our posts, easily reviewed if you missed them, by researching our archives located on the right side of this page below our advertisers.

 |Cattle on a hill.|

 As a matter of fact, here are the step by step instructions for using our archives.
 For our more experienced readers, please bear with us as we review these instructions:

 - Scroll down the day’s home page, below our advertisers, to PREVIOUS POSTS